xobot42/ansible_debian_ad/README.md

-# ansible_debian_ad
+# ansible
-Role for ansible to join debian-server in AD
+some playbooks and roles for ansible